wevm/viem/site/op-stack/guides/deposits.md

 import { account, publicClientL1, publicClientL2, walletClientL1 } from './config'

-// Build parameters for the transaction on the L2. const request = await publicClientL2.buildDepositTransaction({
+// Build parameters for the transaction on the L2. const args = await publicClientL2.buildDepositTransaction({
   mint: parseEther('1')
   to: account.address,
 })

-// Execute the deposit transaction on the L1. const hash = await walletClientL1.depositTransacton(request)
+// Execute the deposit transaction on the L1. const hash = await walletClientL1.depositTransacton(args)

 // Wait for the L1 transaction to be processed. const receipt = await publicClientL1.waitForTransactionReceipt({ hash })